Drako/wecker/README.md

 - Use one of the buttons or the touch screen to get it to shut up.

 Everything else is just for experimentation and learning.

+Currently, I'm considering actually using the Wi-Fi chip to initialize the RTC with NTP.
+That might be a bit more complicated, though.